archetyped/simple-lightbox/readme.txt

 == Installation ==

-1. Install and activate via admin dashboard
+1. Install and activate SLB
 1. Verify that your site's theme uses the `wp_head()`, `wp_footer()`, & `the_content()` template tags (standard in any professional theme)

 == Upgrade Notice ==